 MLA, Bathurst East-Nepisiguit-Saint-Isidore

 Denis Landry was re-elected to the 58th Legislature to represent the new riding of Bathurst East-Nepisiguit-Saint-Isidore in the September 22, 2014, provincial election.
 He was sworn in as Minister of Natural Resources and Minister of Human Resources on October 7, 2014.
 In June 2016, he was appointed Minister of Justice and Public Safety.
-He is a member of the Jobs Board and the Policy Board.
+He was also a member of the Jobs Board and the Policy Board.
+He currently serves as policy advocate for the department of Transportation and Infrastructure.

 The eldest of 11 children, he was born on November 13, 1957, in Val-Doucet.
 After graduating from Polyvalente Louis-Mailloux in Caraquet in 1975, he worked as a logger for 17 years.
 He served as secretary-treasurer and then president of the local chapter of the Canadian Paperworkers Union (CPU).